Rush Limbaugh, the EIB network, and the Limbaugh Institute for Advanced Conservative Studies.

 Buck stops here to some degree.

-Well, yeah, I bear responsibility for everything.
+Well, yeah, I bear responsibility for everything to some degree.

 Romney's responsible for some and Bush for the rest of it.

-Question Have the events that took place in the Middle East, the recent events in the Middle East, given you any pause about your support for the governments that have come to power following the Arab Spring?
+Question, have the events that took place in the Middle East, the recent events in the Middle East, given you any pause about your support for the governments that have come to power following the Arab Spring?

 The question presumes that somehow we could have stopped this wave of change.